IntelliJ Platform Plugin SDK Help

 • Bean extension points allow other plugins to extend a plugin with data.
 Specify the fully qualified name of an extension class, and other plugins will provide data that will be turned into instances of that class.

-Declaring Extension Points
+Declaring Extension Point

 If extension implementations are filtered according to dumb mode, the base class should be marked with PossiblyDumbAware to highlight this.
 Use DumbService.getDumbAwareExtensions() to retrieve dumb-aware implementations.